 Although you will not have to be on bed rest following surgery, you will be limited in the first few days as to what activities you can perform.
 In general, I recommend that patients stay home and relax during those first few days, apply a cold compress to reduce swelling, and apply ointment to the incisions.

-Between 2 to 7 days after your surgery, your stitches might be ready to be removed — and around this time, you may start to feel well enough to resume your normal routine.
+Between 2 to 7 days after your surgery, your stitches might be ready to be removed—and around this time, you may start to feel well enough to resume your normal routine.
 But give yourself permission to relax.
-There could still be bruising around your eyes, and your incisions may still be slightly pink in color as it begins to fully heal.
+There could still be bruising around your eyes, and your incisions may still be slightly pink in color as they begin to fully heal.

 When is it OK to apply makeup?

-Once your surgeon has given you the go-ahead to start wearing makeup, your makeup choice may depend on how severe your bruising is.
+Once your surgeon has given you the go-ahead to start wearing makeup, your makeup choice may depend on the severity of your bruising.
 For lighter bruising, it may be possible to wear your normal makeup, but be sure to purchase a new bottle or tube for sanitary reasons.
 The most effective way to cover your bruises is to use a concealer the opposite color as your bruise (i.e., use a green concealer on a red bruise and a yellow concealer on a purple bruise).

 If the bruising is more severe, you can purchase tattoo camouflaging makeup, which will be enough to cover a darker bruise.
 Just remember to apply your makeup gently and avoid the use of harsh chemicals to remove it.